 - Mrs. Fairfax and even Jane excuse much of Rochester’s behaviour, because of his great losses and struggles in life, even when they do not know what the particulars are.
 Yet he finds peace in Jane’s presence and personality.
 Why is this, when she is nearly as angry as he is, or is it for that reason?
 Why is it so hard for him to be at ease, that he must “resolve to be at ease, to dismiss what importunes, and to recall what pleases”?
 Is this wise advice for anyone going through trials?

 - Jane believes “nothing free-born would submit to [insolence], even for a salary.”
 Is she correct, or merely ignorant of most people in the world?
 Would most people submit to a great many sufferings, if a salary, especially a large one, were recompensed?
 What does Rochester believe?

-- Why did Jane’s aunt continue to hate her, even on her deathbed, when Jane was there offering forgiveness and assisting in taking care of her, when her own daughters were clueless about what to do?
-How could Jane forgiver her after everything that had happened because of her aunt’s hatred?
+- Why did Jane’s aunt continue to hate her, even on her deathbed, when Jane was there offering forgiveness and assisting in taking care of her when her own daughters were clueless about what to do?
+How could Jane forgive her after everything that had happened because of her aunt’s hatred?